AngularWizards/ng2-mouse-select/README.md

 - With the configuration of the `filter` you can determine on which elements will the directive be active, that is, on which elements will the selection be started.
 (Useful for enabling other directives on items that need other behaviour, like drag&drop).

 - As of version 0.4, <a href="#scoping">scoping</a> is supported.
-In this case, only items with the scope of the first selected items get in the selection.
+In this case, only items with the scope of the first selected item get in the selection.

 - Able to ensure sameness.
 If `ensureSame` is used, only items with the same properties and corresponding values as those from the first selected item get in the selection.